tencentyun/intlcloud-documents/yehe_doc/网络与CDN/全球应用加速/购买指南/计费说明_intl_en.md

 #### Calculation and deduction
-- The connection fee generated between 00:00:00-23:59:59 (UTC+8) of a day is billed before 18:00 on the following day (UTC+8).
+- The connection fee generated between 00:00:00-23:59:59 of a day is billed before 18:00 on the following day.
 - The connection fee is incurred whenever you create a connection, including creating new ones and re-creating old ones.
 - The connection specification can be changed once per day.
 The connection fee of the day is calculated according to the last modified specification.
 >?
 When a connection is disabled, the bandwidth fee stops.
 But the connection fee continues.
 You need to delete the connection to stop the incurring of connection fee.